 Protect your IT scope

-If your have a team that works with a scope of hardware, software, and network tools, every one of them can be a potential vulnerability.
+If you have a team that works with a scope of hardware, software, and network tools, every one of them can be a potential vulnerability.
 Setting up professional-quality anti-malware and firewall software can help, but there is no replacement for resilience.
-Teams like Levit8 IT Solutions can ensure you have the right protective measures in place.
+Teams like Levit8 IT Solutions can ensure you have the right protective measures in place on your website.
 Furthermore, they can also provide live monitoring of your IT scope so that, if there are any signs of a breach, you can shut things down, isolate it, and get rid of it ASAP.

 Teach your team